rackerlabs/docs-developer-blog/_posts/2018-07-06-Oracle-ebusiness-suite-tablespace-model-and-migration-utility.md

     $ autoextend_ts.sql

-#### Step 9: Run migration commands and status report
+#### Step 9: Run the migration commands and status report

-From the Main Menu, select ``4.
+From the main menu, select ``4.
 Execute Migration Commands`` to run the migration commands.

     Execute Migration Commands